Last updated on February 26th, 2023 at 02:21 am

-Election Day for me has always been synonymous with big dreams because I’ve worked hard for all kinds of candidates over the years, watched in a state of breathless anticipation as election results poured in, and celebrated when the dream is realized.
+Elections have always been synonymous with big dreams for me because I’ve worked hard for all kinds of candidates over the years, watched in a state of breathless anticipation as election results poured in, and celebrated when the dream was realized.
+I know how much work it takes to get elected and how much energy it takes to campaign.

 I toyed with the idea of studying politics in college but passed it up in favor of being an English major.
-I couldn’t seem to avoid getting involved in local urban revitalization efforts in my little city of Troy, New York, once I moved there, however, and soon was asked to run for office.
+Once I moved to Troy, New York, however, I couldn’t seem to avoid getting involved in local urban revitalization efforts, and soon, I was asked to run for office.
+I considered it very seriously.
+Mayor Lisa.
+City Councilor Lisa.
+County Executive Lisa.
+Senator Lisa?

-Really the only one that interested me was the mayor.
-I headed to Harvard’s Kennedy School of Government in 2004 to earn my Master’s in Public Administration degree, focusing on political leadership and best practices in local government.
+The only one that interested me was being mayor.
+I headed to Harvard’s Kennedy School of Government to earn my Master’s in Public Administration degree, focusing on political leadership and best practices in local government.
+I asked myself: Do I want to be mayor?

-Election Day in the U.S.!
+Election Day in the U.S.

 Presidential elections, of course, are at a whole ‘nother level.
 I have volunteered for some presidential campaigns and intended one inauguration.
-It’s exciting when your candidate wins, yet so different from a local race, since you feel like you have so much less control over how it goes.
+It’s exciting when your candidate wins, yet so different from a local race since you feel like you have so much less control over how it goes.
+Locally, you can walk door to door throughout a city and drop off literature at every household.
+In a presidential election, you feel like a pebble dropping into the ocean.

 Yet every little bit of action, every volunteer, and every vote does count.
 It does matter.